Skip to main content

 Foreign Ministers' Meetings

 Quad Leaders' Summits are built on the foundation of Quad Foreign Minister engagement.
-During these meetings, Quad Foreign Ministers exchange views on regional strategic challenges, and develop deep habits of cooperation on core regional priorities, including maritime security, countering disinformation, counter-terrorism, and humanitarian assistance and disaster relief.
+During these meetings, Quad Foreign Ministers exchange views on regional strategic challenges, and develop deep habits of cooperation on regional priorities, including maritime security, countering disinformation, counter-terrorism, and humanitarian assistance and disaster relief.

-Since 2019, Quad Foreign Ministers have met annually to exchange views and drive cooperation on key regional strategic challenges.
-Earlier Quad Foreign Ministers Meetings were held on 11 February 2022 (Melbourne), 18 February 2021 (virtual meeting), 6 October 2020 (Tokyo), 26 September 2019 (New York).
+Quad Foreign Ministers have met at least annually since 2019 to exchange views and drive cooperation on key regional strategic challenges.
+Earlier Quad Foreign Ministers Meetings were held on 22 September 2023 (New York), 3 March 2023 (including a panel event at the Raisina Dialogue) (India), 23 September 2022 (New York), 11 February 2022 (Melbourne), 18 February 2021 (virtual meeting), 6 October 2020 (Tokyo), and 26 September 2019 (New York).

 In addition to Foreign Minister-level engagements, Quad senior officials regularly meet to exchange strategic assessments and progress practical cooperation led by Foreign Ministers.
 The Quad Foreign Ministers' track is coordinated by Australia's Quad Senior Official in the Department of Foreign Affairs and Trade.
+Quad Senior Officials last met on 3 July 2024 (virtual meeting).

 Key publications